Improving performance of code you didn’t write is fun. It’s especially fun if you can find a way to make a

 Then there is the hard (but most fun) part of figuring out how to change the code to get speedups.

 There is occasional heartbreak.
-Some of my attempts at improvements only gave me spectacular crashes (as always a result of ignorance or carelessness).
+Some of my attempts at improvements only gave me spectacular crashes (as always a result of

 On the bright side, it also happened that I had improvements ideas that would require extensive changes but after staring more at the code and profiler results, I found much smaller change with a similar speedup potential.